-Data Privacy Day is the perfect time to make sure that you – and your company’s employees – are practices data privacy best practices.
-We’ve put together a list if best practices to keep your data secure:
+Data Privacy Day is the perfect time to make sure that you – and your company’s employees – are practicing data privacy best practices.
+We’ve put together a list of best practices to keep your data secure:

 - Keep software up to date.
 This might seem obvious, but it’s a surprisingly common pratfall.
 This includes not only operating system and browser updates, but browser plug-ins such as Flash as well.